Want to give the expecting parents something they’ll actually use? Skip the fussy outfits and gift them one of these super practical items.

 Comfortable Baby Carrier

 Everyone will need a carseat and stroller for their baby, but I’ve found that carriers can make a new mama’s life much easier, whether she’d like to pop out of the house for a walk or make a bowl of oatmeal using both of her hands.
-I regularly used mine to create a standing desk situation at my kitchen counter (to write blog posts unlike this one!) and to get my daily fix of chocolate chip cookies at the corner bakery (miss you, Arizmendi).
+I regularly used mine to create a standing desk situation at my kitchen counter (to write blog posts unlike this one!) and to get my daily fix of chocolate chip cookies at the corner bakery.

 Feeding and Nursing

-Once your baby is ready for solids, you’ll want to protect all those adorable clothes — and your floor.
+Once your baby is ready for solids, you’ll want to protect all those adorable clothes—and your floor.
 A bib that will catch that sweet potato puree is essential.
-You can tuck this set into your diaper bag, purse, or high chair.
+You can tuck this bib into your diaper bag or purse.
 It’s even more functional than that: roll it up and slip the used spoon inside, then throw it back into your bag after lunch.

 A nursing pillow, which looks not unlike a flotation device, was my go-to while learning the ropes of breastfeeding.
 It’ll make the transition from hospital to home that much more comfortable.